Rayferrufino/Blue-Team/README.md

 **Social Enginerring toolkit**
 **Metasploit**

-**DETECTING, PREVENTING AND RESPONDING TO RECON:**
+## DETECTING, PREVENTING AND RESPONDING TO RECON:

-NETWORK TRAFFIC ANALYSIS:
+**NETWORK TRAFFIC ANALYSIS:**
-using IDS, HIDSs and NIDSs you can perform:
+Using IDS, HIDSs and NIDSs you can perform:
-Packet analysis
+- Packet analysis
-Protocol Analysis
+- Protocol Analysis
-Traffic and Flow analysis
+- Traffic and Flow analysis
-Device and System logs
+- Device and System logs
-SIEM
+- SIEM
-Security Device Log
+- Security Device Log

-DATA ANALYSIS METHODS
+## DATA ANALYSIS METHODS

-Anomaly Analysis: Look for differences on common patterns or expected behaviors.
+**Anomaly Analysis:** Look for differences on common patterns or expected behaviors.
 System Admin set what is normal to build the threat model that IDS will use

-Trend Analysis: Focus on predicting behaviors base on current data.
+**Trend Analysis:** Focus on predicting behaviors base on current data.

-Signature Analysis: uses a fingerprint or signature to detec threats based on other events. the signature has to exist first before it can be detected
+**Signature Analysis:** uses a fingerprint or signature to detec threats based on other events. the signature has to exist first before it can be detected

-Heuristic/Behavior Analysis: detects threats based on their behavior. heuristic detection can detect unknown threats
+**Heuristic/Behavior Analysis:** detects threats based on their behavior. heuristic detection can detect unknown threats

-Manual Analysis: huma expertise and instinc can be useful when analyzing data.
+**Manual Analysis:** huma expertise and instinc can be useful when analyzing data.

-Preventing Passive Info Gathering:
+## Preventing Passive Info Gathering:

-Blacklisting systems or networks that abuse service Using CAPTCHAs to prevent bots
+- Blacklisting systems or networks that abuse service
+- Using CAPTCHAs to prevent bots
-Implementing rate limit to fight lookups at high speed Hide zone transfer info.
+- Implementing rate limit to fight lookups at high speed
+- Hide zone transfer info.